syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

 ### Add Web API Controller services in Startup.cs

-Open the **Startup.cs** file, add services and endpoints required for Web API Controller as follows.
+Open the **Startup.cs** file, add services and endpoints required for the Web API Controller as follows.

 ```csharp
 using Newtonsoft.Json.Serialization;